 (i) if an individual, the individual is a registered architect, landscape architect, or engineer;

 (ii) if a partnership, a majority of all the partners are persons who are registered architects, landscape architects, or engineers;

 (iii) if a corporation, sole proprietorship, joint stock company or other entity, the majority of the directors or a majority of the stock ownership and the chief executive officer are persons who are registered architects, landscape architects, or engineers, and the person to have the project in his or her charge is registered in the discipline required for the project;

 (iv) if a joint venture, each joint venturer satisfies the requirements of this section.

-“Extended services”, authorization for a designer who has been appointed to provide design services for a project to act as designer for work to be done on another project not originally included in that designer’s contract.
+''Extended services'', authorization for a designer or interior designer who has been appointed to provide design services for a project to act as designer or interior designer for work to be done on another project not originally included in that designer's or interior designer's contract.

 ''Interior Designer'', an individual, corporation, partnership, sole proprietorship, joint stock company, joint venture or other entity engaged in the practice of interior design, who may serve as the prime consultant for projects that primarily involve construction or other work relating to the nonstructural interior elements of a building or structure and who provides services that do not require a registered architect, landscape architect or engineer; provided, however, that an interior designer shall demonstrate competence by completion of a nationally-recognized certification.

 ''Nonstructural'', interior elements or components that are not load-bearing and do not require design computations for a building's structure, including, but not limited to, ceiling and partition systems and excluding the structural frame supporting a building.